Witiko/doctoral-thesis/main.md

-Following a four year pause, in 2020 and 2021, two math information retrieval competitions were held as *Answer Retrieval for Questions on Math (ARQMath)* labs at the *Conference and Labs of the Evaluation Forum (CLEF)* conferences.
+Following a four year pause, in 2020 and 2021, two math information retrieval competitions were held as *Answer Retrieval for Questions on Math (ARQMath)* labs at the *Conferences and Labs of the Evaluation Forum (CLEF)*.
 In 2022, the third (and likely final) ARQMath lab will be held.

  [71]: https://www.cs.rit.edu/~dprl/ARQMath